Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/project-moderation.md

 If moderation was successful and you didn't pause the pool, then the project will be launched and Tolokers will be able to take your task.

-Otherwise, you'll see the **Your project didn't pass moderation** under the project name and get the appropriate notification.
+Otherwise, you'll see the **Your project didn't pass moderation** label under the project name and get the appropriate notification.
 In this case, you won't be able to launch pools and Tolokers won't see tasks from the project.

 If the [rules](../../../../guide/concepts/unwanted.md) have been violated and your project is rejected: